-Research Grant Competitions
+Research Grant Competition 3

-NEW: Research Grant Competition 3 (RGC3)
+NEW: Research Grant Competition 3 (RGC3) Now Open for Concept Note Applications

-From February 2025, we will be inviting concept note proposals for projects that address either of the two themes set out below.
-Successful applicants from this first round will then be invited to submit full proposals.
-Applicants will be invited to submit proposals for projects that address either theme.
-All proposals need to address poverty alleviation and climate resilience, focusing on approaches that better value, protect, restore and sustainably manage biodiversity.
+Following the assessment of Concept Notes, the successful applicants from this first round will be invited to submit full Proposals for their proposed projects which address the RGC3 themes.
+Proposals will need to address poverty alleviation, Gender and Social Inclusion, and climate resilience, focusing on approaches that better value, protect, restore and sustainably manage biodiversity.

 Theme 1: Using biodiversity to improve the climate resilience of agricultural, food and bioeconomy value chains